OrchardCMS/OrchardCore/src/docs/reference/modules/Queries/README.md

 ## GraphQL

 When exposing queries (Lucene or SQL) through GraphQL you need to define schema of a query return type.
-There are two options, to return a `ContentItem` or to return a custom object.
+There are two options: To return a `ContentItem` or to return a custom object.

-If you want to expose `ContentItems`, e.g. of type `BlogPost` you need to check `Return Content Items` checkbox and define `Schema` like this:
+If you want to expose `ContentItems`, e.g. of type `BlogPost`, you need to check `Return Content Items` checkbox and define `Schema` like this:

 ```json
 {